-Where a Shipper becomes aware that Non-Specification Gas has flowed, or suspects that it is likely to flow at a Receipt Point or a Delivery Point, it will notify First Gas as soon as practicable and, to the extent available, provide the information referred to in section 12.4.
-First Gas will then notify all Shippers of that event (or suspected event) via OATIS together with the information provided to it.
+If a Shipper becomes aware that Non-Specification Gas has flowed at a Receipt Point, or suspects that it may have flowed at a Delivery Point, it will notify First Gas as soon as practicable and, to the extent it can, provide the information referred to in section 12.4.
+First Gas will then promptly notify all Shippers of that event (or suspected event) via OATIS together with the information provided to it.

-Subject to section 12.7, First Gas, upon receiving a reasonable written request from a Shipper, shall exercise the rights referred to in section 12.2(b).
-First Gas shall have no liability to the requesting Shipper in connection with the exercise by First Gas under this section 12.6, of First Gas’ rights under section 12.2(b).
-First Gas will publish a report on OATIS setting out its findings.
+Subject to section 12.7, First Gas, upon receiving a reasonable written request from a Shipper, shall exercise the rights referred to in section 12.2(b) and publish a report on OATIS setting out its findings.
+First Gas shall have no liability to the requesting Shipper in connection with the exercise by First Gas under this section 12.6, of its rights under section 12.2(b).

 First Gas shall not be obliged to exercise the rights referred to in section 12.2(b) pursuant to a request from any Shipper more frequently than once every 9 Months.